-Students; one for white women, Florida State College for Women; and one for white men, the University of Florida.
-When the influx of World War II veterans supported by the G.I.
-Bill overloaded the University of Florida, Florida State College for Women became Florida State University and began admitting white men.
+The State University System of Florida comprises twelve public land-grant universities enrolling approximately 350,000 students.
+Before 1947, Florida had three universities, one for Black people, Florida Agricultural and Mechanical College, established in 1887 as the State Normal College for Colored Students; one for white women, Florida State College for Women; and one for white men, the University of Florida.
+When the influx of World War II veterans supported by the GI Bill overloaded the University of Florida, Florida State College for Women became Florida State University and began admitting white men.
 Of the remaining nine institutions, only one was established before 1960, the University of South Florida (1956).
 In 1961, Florida Atlantic University was established, followed by the University of West Florida and the University of Central Florida (1963), Florida International University (1965), the University of North Florida (1969), Florida Gulf Coast University (1991), and Florida Polytechnic University (2012).
-As previously noted, New College joined the system in 1975 and became independent in 2001.44

-The State University System is overseen by a seventeen-member board of governors, fourteen of whom are appointed by the state's governor.
+As previously noted, New College joined the system in 1975 and became independent in 2001.44 whom are appointed by the state's governor.
 The remaining members include the chair of the Advisory Council of Faculty Senates (ACFS), the commissioner of education, and the chair of the Florida Student Association.
 The current board of governors is chaired by banker Brian Lamb, who has served in that capacity since 2019.45 The ACFS, according to its constitution, "represents the faculty senates of the state university system institutions in advising the Chancellor of the State University System, the Board of Governors, the Florida State Board of Education, the state Legislature, the Governor and other officials and organizations involved in the establishment of policies, administration, or funding of public higher education in the State of Florida."
 The ACFS is chaired by Amanda J. Phalin, instructional associate professor at the University of Florida in the Warrington College of Business.
-The commissioner of
+The commissioner of education since 2022 is Manny Diaz Jr., who previously served as a Republican member of the Florida Senate from 2018 to 2022.